 Most recently, Prof. Langdana's Macropolicy course and Prof. Ignacio (Nacho) Vijil-Cabrera’s course in Pricing Strategy (Managerial Econ) were both ranked #5 and #2 by Financial Times in Economics in EMBA programs worldwide, in 2017 and 2018.

-In a recent interview Langdana said, "This is actually the second time in 10 years that Rutgers EMBA Economics was ranked #2 in the world by the Financial Times, and both times we were right behind Chicago Booth".
+In a recent interview Langdana said, "This is actually the third time in 10 years that Rutgers EMBA Economics was ranked #2 in the world by the Financial Times, and the 8th time that Economics has been in the global FT Top Ten in Executive MBA Programs worldwide.".
 He adds, chuckling, "In fact this is reassuring--the University of Chicago has 30!
 Nobel laureates in their Economics Department.
 If we were to be ranked ahead of that team, Nacho and I would surely conclude that something was off with the FT rankings!"